zsparal/api-documentation/source/reference/oauth2/authorize.rst

        .. type:: string
           :required: true

      - A space separated list of permissions your app requires.
-Refer to :ref:`Permissions <oauth/permissions>` for more information about the available scopes.
+Refer to :doc:`Permissions </oauth/permissions>` for more information about the available scopes.

    * - | ``response_type``